Anphimens/alx-low_level_programming/README.md

-# low level programming language
+# Low level programming language

 ## Acknowledgements
 This curriculum is designed by [Julien](https://github.com/jbarbier) of [Holberton School](https://github.com/holbertonschool) and `alx_africa`.
 A software engineering program that trains young talent for the tech world.